jsnomad/adonisjs-create-react-app/README.md

     npm run build

-The build folder will be automatically move the Adonisjs public folder.
+The build folder will be automatically moved in the Adonisjs public folder.

 Then start the HTTP server using a process manager like pm2 (recommended) :